 Benefits of Dark Sky include: reducing energy, conserving natural resources, and decreasing light pollution and the negative impacts on wildlife and their habitats.

 Effective October 15, 2020, businesses and other non-residential establishments in commercial and recreational zones must comply.
-The City is hosting two identical introductory Dark Sky Ordinance Presentations about the requirements for retail, restaurants, offices, churches, schools, parks, beaches.

 In 2013, the City Council enacted a citywide outdoor lighting ordinance that was created with assistance from the International Dark-Sky Association (IDA).
 The IDA is a United States-based non-profit organization started in 1988 by astronomers in an effort preserve the nighttime environment and reduce light pollution.